 Review annual progress benchmarks toward financial goals.
 For example, does someone have half of the savings toward a financial goal at the halfway point of their savings time frame?
-This worksheet can be used to set SMART financial goals with a dollar-cost and time deadline.
+This worksheet can be used to set SMART financial goals with a dollar cost and time deadline.

 3. Net Worth Statement

 Review net worth (assets minus debts) to get a “snapshot” of an individual’s or family’s finances.
-Ideally, net worth should show a steady increase as the value of assets increases with regular savings and compound interest and debts decrease through steady repayment.
+Ideally, net worth should show a steady increase as the value of assets increases with regular savings, and compound interest and debts decrease through steady repayment.
 This is also a good time to discuss a client’s investment asset allocation, risk tolerance, and recent investment performance.

 4. The “Wealth Test”

 Use the formula from the book The Millionaire Next Door to assess financial progress based on two key factors: age and pre-tax (gross) income.
 Multiply these two figures together and divide by 10 to determine a net worth benchmark.
-The higher net worth is, relative to this benchmark, the better.
+The higher the net worth is, relative to this benchmark, the better.

 5. Income and Expense Statement